 - Signed application form printed from the on-line registration system;

-- ID card issued in the European Union or passport (for inspection only);
+- ID card or passport (for inspection only);

-legalise or apostille your certificate or diploma – read more about legalisation and apostille below;
+- legalise or apostille your diploma – read more about legalisation and apostille below;

-submit a sworn translation into Polish or English of your certificate or diploma (including its supplement - if applicable) – read more about accepted sworn translations below;
+- submit a translation into Polish or English of your diploma (and of its supplement or transcript of grades) – read more about accepted translations below;

-- Power of attorney (applicable to candidates who wish to appoint a representative for managing the admission process) - template will be available soon
+- Power of attorney - (applicable to candidates who wish to appoint a representative for managing the admission process) - template can be found below:

 Please note that: